forest-nvim/.github/profile/README.md

-# 🌲 Forest.nvim
+# 🌲 Forest-nvim

-Welcome to **Forest.nvim** — a growing collection of beautiful, minimal plugins for Neovim.
+Welcome to **Forest-nvim** — a growing collection of beautiful, minimal plugins for Neovim.
 Crafted with the 🌿 art of programming in mind.

 ## 🌳 Projects